DrC0okie/HEIG_PCO_Labo2/README.md

 | 32                | 296480            | 9dab8af4e8b4e02232f6a5a784fe252a |

-Running the brute force program with the aforementioned thread/hash pairs produces the following results:
+Running the brute force program with the aforementioned thread count/hash combinations produces the following results:

 | Number of threads | Time (ms) with 2 cores | Time (ms) with 4 cores | Time (ms) with 8 cores |
 |-------------------|------------------------|------------------------|------------------------|